VincentKempers/web-design/assignment-2/readme.md

 #### Requirements
 **Main:** I see requirements and is this minor for you as one thing!
-Required to join the Minor.
+Required to join the Minor.?
 - HTML
 - CSS
 - Javascript